jamaledim/Hunt-Setup/README.md

 # Hunt-Setup

-## Bug Bounty Hunting Server setup script
+- Bug Bounty Hunting Server setup script

-Install Golang manually, then run the script.

 ## This script will install the following tools and packages: